 Work all areas of the wood surfaces that you intend to paint.
 Be thorough in your approach to ensure that all loose paint particles are removed.
 Remove all loosening and old caulk that may be present.

-Following the use of the paint scraper, it is a good idea to go a step further, utilize a wire brush and putty knife to remove all smaller loose paint particles that the larger scraper is unable to remove.
+Following the use of the paint scraper, it is a good idea to go a step further, utilize a No products found. and putty knife to remove all smaller loose paint particles that the larger scraper is unable to remove.
 If you prefer an even cleaner look, sand scraped areas using 100-120 grit sandpaper.
 Dust off the areas that will be painted to ensure a clean surface that is free of debris, dust and particles.
 Wood that has been exposed to weather will eventually break down into a mass of crumbling fibers, , these loose fibers must also be removed.
 A wire brush is an effective way to knock off the remaining pieces of paint and surface fibers, while also roughing up the wood’s surface for better paint adhesion.
 Flat surfaces such as moldings and larger trim pieces can be easily sanded with a orbital sander.